kerolsafififawzy/AndroidRestApi/README.md

 ## Features

-- Suppor Methods { Get , Put , Delete , Post }
+- Support Methods { Get , Put , Delete , Post }
 - Support Mvvm

 ## How To Use